 The video will be generated in Full HD 1080 MP4 format.

 Before generating the video, you can preview it by clicking the 'Play' button to check for audio and video quality.

-Ready to start converting?
+Ready to start creating professional videos?

 To convert text to video online you need to put in a little more effort than most text-to-video tools want you to believe.

 The 'add text and download video instantly' claim simply doesn't give you the best results. 🤷🏻♀️

 Armed with our 5-step text to video framework, we hope you'll be able to easily create videos that captivate and engage your viewers.

 Curious to convert text to video using Synthesia STUDIO?
 Make a free demo video online to try it out.